England Football Online

 According to the 1939 register, Sam, a Billiard Hall proprietor, remains married to Maria, living at 6 Sherwood Street in Alfreton, with their son, Colin.

-Death Monday, 24 October 1966, at 4 West View Road in Chesterfield, Derbyshire
+Death Monday, 24 October 1966, at his home at 4 West View Road in Chesterfield, Derbyshire

 aged 84 years 59 days registered as Sam in Chesterfield October-December 1966